 How To Wash Trainers By Hand Or In The Washing Machine

-Dirty shoes?
-Don’t sweat it.
-Here’s your ultimate guide on how to wash all types of trainers – whether they are canvas, synthetic, wool, suede, or leather – either by hand or in the washing machine.
+Here’s my ultimate guide on how to wash all types of trainers – whether they are canvas, synthetic, wool, suede, or leather – either by hand or in the washing machine.

-Trainers – particularly white trainers – are absolute magnets for dirt.
-Whether you’ve been jogging through muddy puddles, walking your dog along a mucky path, or just getting from A to B on a wet day, getting your favourite trainers dirty is an inevitable part of life.
+Whether you’ve been jogging through muddy puddles, walking your dog along a mucky path, or just getting from A to B on a wet day, getting your favourite trainers dirty is inevitable.

 Yet if you’re not sure how to wash your trainers, it can be tricky to keep them in good condition.
 And if your trainers aren’t in good condition, they’re more likely to be binned or relegated to the back of your wardrobe.